LeslieDancey/fme-server-FULL/data_download_service.md

 Browse the Navigator window and expand the section labelled User Parameters - Published Parameters.
 Right-click and delete the Feature Types to Read parameter.

 Only keep the published parameter for the source dataset.

+**3. Add a RasterResampler Transformer**

+Now we can add transformers to resample and mosaic the source data.

+Click on the connection between the Reader and Writer feature types.
+Start typing “resampler”.
+A list of matching transformers will appear.
+When you see the RasterResampler transformer then select it.

+The transformer will now be added into the workspace.

+Click the red cog wheel icon on the RasterResampler to open the parameters dialog.

+Set the following values to resample the images from 1 metre resolution to 5 metres.

+Size Specification: Cell Size

+X Cell Spacing: 5

+Y Cell Spacing: 5

+Interpolation Type: Nearest Neighbor

+**4. Add a RasterMosaicker Transformer**

+Now repeat step 3, but this time adding a RasterMosaicker transformer between the RasterResampler and the Writer feature type.

+Open the parameters dialog as before, but now just click OK to accept the default values.